Pamela; or, Virtue Rewarded: Volume 2

 On leaving for home, Pamela is strangely sad and on her way home he sends her an apologetic letter that prompts her to realise that she is, in fact, in love.
 When she hears that he is ill, she returns to him.
 The two reunite and become engaged, and Pamela explains that she rejected Mr. B's advances because she feared that he would attempt to take advantage of her without marrying her.

 Mr. Williams is released from prison, and the neighbouring gentry come to the estate and admire Pamela.
-Her father arrives at the estate and fears that she accepted Mr. B's proposal by force but is reassured when he sees her happy.
+Her father arrives at the estate and fears that she accepted Mr. B's proposal under duress but is reassured when he sees her happy.
 Pamela and Mr. B wed.
 When Mr. B leaves to attend to a sick man, his sister, Lady Davers, arrives at the estate and threatens Pamela and calls her marriage a sham.
 Pamela escapes by the window and is taken by Colbrand to Mr. B. The following day, Lady Davers enters their bedroom without permission and reveals that Mr. B previously seduced a girl, Sally Godfrey, and had a child with her.

 Pamela reconciles the furious siblings, who return to Bedfordshire.
 Pamela rewards her friends and servants with money and forgives her father for attempting to end her engagement.
 They visit a farmhouse where they meet Mr. B's daughter and learn that her mother now lives married in Jamaica.
 Pamela proposes taking the girl home with them.
-The neighbourhood gentry, which once despised Pamela, now praise her.
+The neighbourhood gentry, who once despised Pamela, now praise her.